wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 7. General plugin settings preview.

 == Changelog ==

+= 1.3.5 =
+Rollback to prevent the AdBlock warnings.

 = 1.3.4 =
 Fixed a bug where product links didn't show when adding more than one product link on a page.